ZOLGENSMA is the only one-time gene replacement therapy for SMA

 I think it's both emotional for the families as well as the care provider because it's a very charged environment when you're giving somebody a diagnosis with a disease that can be very progressive and very disabling.

-So, when we get a new diagnosis on newborn screen, we call the patient immediately and we ask them to come in within days, preferably the next day if possible, so that we can start talking about the diagnosis.
-It’s very important for us to get the ball rolling so that we can map out when we’re going to be able to start treatment.
+So when we get a new diagnosis on a newborn screen, we call the patient immediately and we ask them to come in within days, preferably the next day if possible, so that we can start talking about the diagnosis.

 It's a very emotional time, and the amount of information that you want to deliver can be overwhelming.

-[DR. TESI ROCHA begins speaking]
+DR TESI ROCHA

-When we’re explaining SMA nowadays, is we’re explaining to a family that their child has a severe, progressive, devastating disease.
+When we're explaining SMA nowadays, is we're explaining to a family that their child has a severe progressive devastating disease.
 But of course, this looks different than the picture that they see of their child who looks like a perfectly healthy baby.
-And so, it’s important for us to give them time so that we can explain and perhaps re-explain what SMA is.
+And so, it's important for us to give them time so that we can explain and perhaps re-explain what SMA is.

 One of the first questions is to keep it very simple and say, "What do you already know?
 And let's start from there.”

-[DR. TESI ROCHA begins speaking]
+DR TESI ROCHA

-There’s some families that know a lot, there’s some others that this is all new to them.
-So, for the ones that this is all new to them, I usually use visual aids such as…I like to draw myself to understand something.
+There's some families that know a lot, there's some others that this is all new to them.
+So, for the ones that this is all new to them, I usually use visual aids such as...
+I like to draw myself to understand something.
 So, I usually use drawing to explain anything from chromosomes to genes.
 And then I also work with a genetic counselor, and she usually also brings some visual aids.
-And I think those are very well taken by the families to understand these very complicated, abstract medical terms.
+And I think those are very well taken by the families to understand this very complicated, abstract medical terms.

-and then there’s a backup gene called the SMN2.
+We start by explaining that spinal muscular atrophy is caused by the absence of the two copies of the SMN1 gene, and then there's a backup gene called the SMN2.
 Now, the backup gene SMN2 tries to make protein, but it is not enough.
-And that’s why you see the clinical manifestations of Spinal Muscular Atrophy.
+And that's why you see the clinical manifestations of Spinal Muscular Atrophy.

 Our whole goal is to make sure that they understand as much as they can about all the therapies that are out there in terms of treating SMA.
 And we're very fortunate to have three therapies.
 When I'm talking to parents about these three treatments, I tell them that all these three treatments increase the total SMN protein, but in different ways.